iron-io/docs/_includes/configuration.md

 <p>In the case of product-specific variables (which override global variables), it would be "IRON_WORKER_TOKEN" (for IronWorker).</p>

-<h2 id="using_iron_json">Configuration using iron.json (deprecated)</h2>
+<h2 id="using_iron_json">Configuration using iron.json</h2>

-You can follow the <a href="/worker/reference/configuration-iron-json/index.html">old configuration scheme</a> and set project_id, token and other parameters in iron.json file but using only environment variables is more preferred.
+You can follow the <a href="/worker/reference/configuration-iron-json/index.html">configuration scheme</a> and set project_id, token and other parameters in iron.json file but using only environment variables is more preferred.